Jupiter1492/Efficient-LLM-Serving-T4/README.md

 | HuggingFace | 4.91 sec | 162.86 tokens/sec |
 | vLLM        | 1.88 sec | 425.28 tokens/sec |

+Results are based on a single-run benchmark on a Tesla T4 GPU and may vary depending on hardware and batch size.

 ### Key Result

 vLLM achieved approximately **2.6× higher throughput** and significantly lower latency compared to standard HuggingFace inference.